7wik/Nearest-neighbor-classifier/README.md

 # Nearest-neighbor-classifier
-A simple yet optimized implementation of nearest neighbor classifier on MNIST dataset
+A simple yet optimized implementations of nearest neighbor classifier on MNIST dataset